F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 ``````````````````````````
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   The property ``routeGroupDefinitions`` is available in Cloud Failover Extension v1.5.0 and later.
+  - The property ``routeGroupDefinitions`` is available in Cloud Failover Extension v1.5.0 and later.
+  - Beginning in version v1.15.0, CFE will be compatible with routes that use Azure Service Tag address prefixes.
+Previously Service Tags would cause CFE to fail to discover routes.

 Update/modify the ``routeGroupDefinitions`` list to the desired route tables and prefixes to manage.
 The ``routeGroupDefinitions`` property allows more granular route-table operations.
 See :ref:`failover-routes` for more information.